-After 2-4 hours dry, fire up your smoker and maintain a temperature around 200F.
+After 2-4 hours dry, fire up your smoker and maintain a temperature around 200F-225F.
 I added a few chunks of maple wood.
 Smoke the pork belly for four hours or to an internal temperature of 150F.
 Once the bacon is smoked, take it off the smoker, wrap in parchment paper, and refrigerate until cool.
-Once the bacon has rested and cooled, you can slice the bacon.
-I measured out 12 oz portions, wrapped them in parchment, and placed them into individual freezer bags for future use.
-When you cook this bacon up, it makes the whole house smell wonderful and smokey.
+Once the bacon has rested and cooled, you can slice the bacon to your liking.
+I measured out 12 oz portions, vacuum sealed them with my Foodsaver, and placed them into the freezer for future use.

 So how does this compare to store bought bacon?
 Well for my most recent cook, I bought two bellies totaling 28lbs for $58.
 The final yield of finished product was 19lbs, so this bacon cost me slightly over $3 a pound.
 Around me, bacon that compares to this homemade thick cut bacon sells for $8.99/lb and up.
 This stuff is delicious and I encourage anyone with a free weekend and a smoker to give it a go.